 When mechanical contractors Tim Pulliam and Steve Morse first started teaching classes on renewable energy and energy efficiency in Traverse City more than a decade ago, they got to thinking: How could they help people save money and live lighter on the planet?
-From that seed of an idea, they launched Keen Technical Solutions, specializing in energy conservation strategies.
+From that seed of an idea, they launched Keen Technical Solutions, specializing in energy conservation strategies (check out this new Traverse Magazine feature about Keen).
 These days, Keen is recognized as one of the fastest-growing private companies in the nation, and its newest project is equally impressive: a completely “green” building on one of the most coveted corners in downtown Traverse City.
 We caught up with Keen co-founder Tim Pulliam to get the dish on what we’ll be seeing soon at Front and Cass.

-You guys are the energy efficiency pros; tell us about your “sustainable solutions” for this project.
+You guys are the energy efficiency pros; tell us about your “sustainable solutions” for this specific project.